reid41/shell-pilot/README.md

 - Use the LocalAI model with the [LocalAI API](https://localai.io/)
 - Use the ZhipuAI model with the [ZhipuAI API](https://open.bigmodel.cn/)
 - Use the Anthropic model with the [Anthropic API](https://docs.anthropic.com/en/api/getting-started)
+- Use the Moonshot model with the [Moonshot API](https://platform.moonshot.cn/)
 - View your history and session persistence
 - Chat context, GPT remembers previous chat questions and answers
 - Pass the input prompt with pipe/redirector(`|`, `<`), as a script parameter or normal chat mode(bash version: 4.0+)